Nikolay Platoshkin

 He is a Doctor of Historical Sciences, Associate Professor, and Head of the Department of International Relations and Diplomacy at the Moscow University for the Humanities.
-He is also an author of translations of foreign monographs, a political expert on television, and the leader of the movement “For a New Socialism”.
+He is also an author of translations of foreign monographs, a political expert on television, and the leader of the movement "For a New Socialism".

 Biography

-Nikolay Platoshkin was born on October 19, 1965 in the village of Mescherino, Stupinsky District, Moscow Oblast, Russian by nationality.
+Platoshkin was born on 19 October 1965, in the village of Mescherino, Stupinsky District, Moscow Oblast, Russian by nationality.
 His parents worked in Sovkhoz (state farm).

 He graduated from Chulkovo School No. 20 with a gold medal, and in the same place received the rights of a tractor driver-machinist of the 3rd class of a wide profile.

 In 1982, he entered the MGIMO of the Ministry of Foreign Affairs of the USSR at the Faculty of International Relations (Western Department), which he graduated with honors in 1987.
 In 2003, he graduated from a special course for senior staff at the Diplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation.

-From 1987 to 2006, he worked in Russian diplomatic missions in Germany and the USA.
+From 1987 to 2006, he worked in Russian diplomatic missions in Germany and the US.